 Appearing as “MC Nad”, Scalper started off his musical career performing in the underground hip-hop crew Made In Britain (M.I.B.).
 Their track ‘Break The Crunch’ took the group to number five in the Kiss 100FM (UK) Underground Rap charts in 1991.

 Later in the decade Scalper worked under the moniker “Nad-Made in Britain”, as a member of the British-based multi-ethnic hip-hop world fusion music group Fun-Da-Mental, as a live vocalist.
-The group were well known for their heavily political attitude, strong Islamic affiliation and energetic fusion of Eastern and Western musical forms.
+The group were well known for their heavily political attitude and energetic fusion of Eastern and Western musical forms.

 The first solo release under the Scalper name was the self-titled “Scalper’ EP, released in 1997 on Flo Records.
 This was followed by a second Flo Records release titled the ‘7th Thief’ EP in 1998.